vandergus/srozum-camera-tester-wiki/Operating Manual.md

-The latest version of firmware is **2.6** and it has following test modes implemented.
+The latest version of firmware is **2.7** and it has following test modes implemented.

-- Simple
+- Simple Shutters
 - Focal Vertical
 - Focal Horizizontal
+- Light Source
 - Average Series
 - Flash Sync Simple
 - Flash Sync Focal
 - Leaf Efficiency
-- Light Source

 ## Selecting a Mode